-Our Claim Our Claim Flexible Working Arrangements Not accepted Strengthen clauses by placing onus on the employer to provide evidence when rejecting requests for flexible arrangements.
-Insurance Not accepted Where an employee is covered by an insurance policy providing payments for periods of unplanned absences from work due to illness or injury, the employer shall accept payments from the insurer made on behalf of the employee to recredit the employees paid personal leave balance Cultural and Ceremonial Leave Not accepted 5 days dedicated paid leave (non-cumulative) for legitimate ceremonial and cultural purposes to meet the employee's customs, traditional law and participation in ceremonial activities.
-Reclassification Not accepted Joint review of public sector reclassification process and assessment tools to be commenced during the life of the agreement.
-Bereavement Leave Not accepted Extend to 5 days paid leave per incidence; Expand circumstances in which an employee may access this entitlement to better reflect modern families.
-Facilitate the reasonable use of other forms of paid and unpaid leave as necessary following the utilisation of bereavement leave meorporation of Not accepted The following clauses of the General Agreement are incorporated into the applicable Awards: 16.
+Our Claim Insurance Not accepted Where an employee is covered by an insurance policy providing payments for periods of unplanned absences from work due to illness or injury, the employer shall accept payments from the insurer made on behalf of the employee to recredit the employees paid personal leave balance Reclassification Not accepted Joint review of public sector reclassification process and assessment tools to be commenced during the life of the agreement.
+Incorporation of clauses into Awards Not accepted The following clauses of the PSGOGA General Agreement are incorporated into the applicable Awards: 16.
 Working with Children Checks; 21.
 Personal Leave; 22.
 Purchased Leave - 42/52 Arrangement; 23.
 Maternity Leave; 24.
 Adoption Leave; 25.
 Other Parent Leave; 26.
 Partner Leave Clause 27.
 Unpaid Grandparental Leave; 29.
 Pro Rata Additional Annual Leave for Shift Work Employees; 30.
 Pro Rata Additional Annual Leave for North West Employees; 34.
 Days in Lieu of the Repealed Public Service Holidays; 37.
 Public Sector First Aid Allowance.
-Superannuation Not accepted Increase from 9.5% to 10.5% with secondary options for employer to match employee superannuation contributions up to a pre-determined amount and for super to be paid during unpaid maternity leave
+Employer Respondency Not accepted Employer Respondency to provide for change of agency title, reconfiguration of agencies, successors, new agencies and machinery of Government initiatives